gilesvangruisen/Swift-YouTube-Player/README.md

-# Swift YouTube Player
+# Swift-YouTube-Player

-Swift library for embedding and controlling YouTube videos in your iOS applications!
+Embed and control YouTube videos in your iOS applications!

 ## VideoPlayerView